arnaudoff/scala-quick/12_traits/README.md

 - If you reverse the order, e.g. `(new BasicIntQueue with Filtering with Incrementing)`, first integers will be incremented and then integers that are still negative will be discarded

+## When to use a trait and when not

+- Whenever wants to implement reusable behaviour, the question trait vs abstract class arises

+There's no formal rule that says when to use either, but there's some guidelines:
+- If the behaviour will not be reused, then we simply use concrete class
+- If it might be reused in multiple, **unrelated** classes, then use a trait
+- If you want to inherit from it in Java code, use an abstract class
+- If you plan to distribute it in compiled form, and expect outside clients to write classes inheriting from it, use an abstract class